Other Fishing Regulations

 Hydroelectric Station Safety Zones

-A 100-foot safety zone extends both upstream and downstream of the following hydroelectric stations.
+A 100-foot safety zone extends both upstream and downstream of the following hydroelectric stations and dams.
 Only fishing and boating are authorized within the safety zone, subject to the following restrictions:

 - All boaters within the safety zone are required to wear approved U.S. Coast Guard personal flotation devices.